catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 #### Supported Metrics

-1. **Connect** The time to establish a connection with a specific URL.
+1. **Connect**: The time to establish a connection with a specific URL.
 Reported in milliseconds.

-1. **DNS** The time to resolve the primary URL.
+1. **DNS**: The time to resolve the primary URL.
 Reported in milliseconds.

-1. **Content Load** The time to load all components, from the first byte to the last byte, from the provided URL.
+1. **Content Load**: The time to load all components, from the first byte to the last byte, from the provided URL.
 Reported in milliseconds.

-1. **Document Complete** The time to render the full webpage.
+1. **Document Complete**: The time to render the full webpage.
 Reported in milliseconds.

-1. **Round Trip Time** The time it takes for a network request to go from a starting point to a destination and back again to the starting point.
+1. **Round Trip Time**: Time difference between the client initiating a request and the client receiving a response.
+Reported in milliseconds.

-1.  **Packet Loss** occurs when one or more packets of data travelling across a computer network fail to reach their destination.
+1.  **Packet Loss**: Percentage of total packet loss.

 #### Supported tests and available metrics

-1. **Web Test** Connect, DNS, Content Load, Document Complete.
+1. **Web Test**: Connect, DNS, Content Load, Document Complete.

-1. **Transaction Test** Connect, DNS, Content Load, Document Complete.
+1. **Transaction Test**: Connect, DNS, Content Load, Document Complete.

-1. **API Test** Connect, DNS, Content Load
+1. **API Test**: Connect, DNS, Content Load.

-1. **Trace route Test** :  Packet loss , round trip time, number of hops.
+1. **Traceroute Test**:  Packet Loss , Round Trip Time, Number of Hops.

-1. **Ping Test** :  Packet Loss, Round Trip Time.
+1. **Ping Test**:  Packet Loss, Round Trip Time.

-1. **DNS Test** :  Response times.
+1. **DNS Test**:  Response times.

 ##  Prerequisites